Musical names

 Kanon Japanese · a phonetic name echoing the musical term 'canon,' popularized through Japanese pop culture

-Knar Armenian · Armenian word for lyre
+Knar Armenian · lyre

 Kotone Japanese · sound of the koto harp